perkowitz/issho/doc/hachi/modules/deprecated/beat.md

 including selecting a range of patterns to be chained.
 To chain a set of patterns, hold down the first pattern in the chain and then press the last pattern in the chain.
 Those patterns and all those in between will be played in order.
-Whenever a pattern or chain of patterns is selected for play, the first pattern will be selected for editing, but another pattern can be edited by holding down the pattern edit button (along the left side) and tapping the pattern to edit.
+Whenever a pattern or chain of patterns is selected for play, the first pattern will be selected for editing, but another pattern can be edited by holding down the pattern edit button (along the left group) and tapping the pattern to edit.

 ### Tracks